H-3000 - Welding machine Vevor - Free user manual and instructions

 1.1.
 ELECTRICAL SAFETY.

 - WARNING!
-It is the user's responsibility to read, understand and comp with the following:
+It is the user's responsibility to read, understand, and comply with the following:

-You must check all electrical equipment and appliances to ensure they are s before using.
-You must inspect power supply leads, plugs and all electrical connections for wear and damage.
-You must ensure the risk of electric shock minimised by the installation of appropriate safety devices.
-An RCCB (Residual Current Circuit Breaker) should be incorporated in the main distribution board. also recommend that an RCD (Residual Current Device) is used with all elec products.
-It is particularly important to use an RCD with portable products tha plugged into an electrical supply not protected by an RCCB.
-If in doubt cons qualified electrician.
-You may obtain a Residual Current Device by contacting dealer.
+You must check all electrical equipment and appliances to ensure they are safe before using.
+You must inspect power supply leads, plugs, and all electrical connections for wear and damage.
+You must ensure the risk of electric shock is minimized by the installation of appropriate safety devices.
+An RCCB (Residual Current Circuit Breaker) should be incorporated in the main distribution board.
+We also recommend that an RCD (Residual Current Device) is used with all electrical products.
+It is particularly important to use an RCD with portable products that are plugged into an electrical supply not protected by an RCCB.
+If in doubt, consult a qualified electrician.
+You may obtain a Residual Current Device by contacting your dealer.
 You must also read and understand the following instructions concerning electrical safety.

 1.1.2 The Health & Safety at Work Act 1974 makes owners of electrical

-appliances responsible for the safe condition of the appliance and the safety appliance operator.
+appliances responsible for the safe condition of the appliance and the safety of the appliance operator.
 If in any doubt about electrical safety, contact a qualified electrician.

 to ensure that none is loose.

 1.1.6.
-Important: Ensure the voltage marked on the product is the same as the electrical power supply be used and check that supply is correctly fused, see rating at right.
+Important: Ensure the voltage marked on the product is the same as the electrical power supply to be used and check that the supply is correctly fused, see rating at right.

 1.1.10.
 This product requires a 30 amp supply and NO plug is fitted.
-You may qualified electrician to ensure a 30 amp supply is available.
-We recommend the installation of a industrial round pin plug and socket with your electrician. plug -
+You may ask a qualified electrician to ensure a 30 amp supply is available.
+We recommend the installation of an industrial round pin plug and socket with your electrician.
+Plug -

 1.1.12.
 Cable extension reels.
-When a cable extension reel is used it should fully unwound before connection.
-A cable reel with an RCD fitted is recommended since any product which is plugged into the cable reel will be protected.
+When a cable extension reel is used, it should be fully unwound before connection.
+A cable reel with an RCD fitted is recommended, since any product which is plugged into the cable reel will be protected.
 The section of the cores of the cable is important.
-The minimum section of cable required for these welders 2.5 ~mm^2 .
+The minimum section of cable required for these welders is 2.5 mm².

 1.2 GENERAL SAFETY